Birthdate

 Classification

-Also in 2021 she competed at her third Paralympic Games posting two top-10 finishes.
+In 2021 she competed at her third Paralympic Games posting two top-10 finishes.

 In the final 2018 World Cup standings, Gautier finished off an incredible road season that saw her sweep all six World Cup events – three time trials and three road races – for a perfect 360 points, in addition to her two world championship titles.

-Gautier has raced at two Paralympic Games (London 2012 and Rio 2016) with the highlight a bronze medal in the women’s T1 (tricycle) time trial in 2016.
+Gautier has raced at three Paralympic Games (London 2012, Rio 2016, Tokyo 2020) with the highlight a bronze medal in the women’s T1 time trial in 2016.

 In 2015 Gautier was honoured with The Physical Therapy and Occupational Therapy Alumni Association Above & Beyond Award by the University of Toronto.
 Gautier was also inducted into the Inaugural Toronto Sports Hall of Honour and awarded the Sports Niagara Para-Athlete of the Year in Para Cycling.